Guazapares Municipality

 The municipality had 492 localities, the largest of which (with 2010 populations in parentheses) was: Témoris (2,053), classified as rural.

+History

+As a pueblo, Guazapares was home to the Guazapare people, a tribal group who spoke a dialect of the Tarahumara language.
+After Jesuit missionaries Julio Pascual and Manuel Martinez were killed in a 1632 uprising, Pedro de Perea led a punitive expedition against native groups including the Guazapare, killing about 800 natives.
+The surviving Guazapare were reduced into the Jesuit missions.

 Geography

 Towns and villages

 The municipality has 352 localities.
 The largest are: